6 Simple Ways One Mom is Boosting Her Child's Confidence - Baby Chick

 I must admit that in the beginning, I was reluctant to have my toddler get involved with these activities as it often meant more time and clean-up for me afterward.
 However, when I noticed the positive impact on my child, I saw the need to do this more often.

-3. Don’t Do It For Them — Provide Support and Encouragement
+3. Don’t Do It for Them (Offer Support and Encouragement)

 One day, I noticed my daughter playing with her wooden puzzle during playtime.
 She was frustrated when she couldn’t figure out a certain piece.
 Rather than doing it for her, I said, “That’s okay, keep trying.”
 And “Try again.
 You can do it.”
 Sometimes, I’d gently guide her.
 But mostly took a step back and let her know it’s okay not to get it perfect the first time.
 She can take a breath and try again.

-Then, a few days later, she quickly put all the pieces in the right place.
+A few days later, she quickly put all the pieces in the right place.
 Her eyes lit up, and she was so proud of herself.
 She clapped, saying, “Yay!”
-It was such a great feeling to experience her accomplishment together!
+It was such a great feeling to experience her accomplishments together!

 When I allow my child to practice her independence and learn new skills independently, she realizes her capabilities, which boosts her self-confidence.
-And then praising her persistence and accomplishment helps reinforce her confidence.
+Praising her persistence and accomplishment helps reinforce her confidence.
 “Great job!
 I’m so proud of you” can go a long way.

 4. Use Affirmation Cards